lukefleed/website/src/contents/Compressed-IntVec.md

 }
 ```

 A mutable slice borrows the parent `FixedVec` mutably.
-This means that while the slice exists, the parent vector cannot be accessed directly, upholding Rust's borrowing rules.
-A critical implementation detail is the `split_at_mut` method, which must produce two non-overlapping mutable slices from a single `&mut self`.
-This requires careful use of unsafe code to create two `&mut` references from a single one, which is safe only because we can prove to the compiler that the logical ranges they represent (`0..mid` and `mid..len`) are disjoint.
+This means that while the slice exists, the parent vector cannot be accessed directly due to Rust's borrowing rules.
+Let's consider the following situation: we may need to split a mutable slice into two non-overlapping mutable slices.
+This is common for example in algorithms that operate on sub-regions of an array.
+However, implementing such a method requires to use some unsafe code.
+The method, let's say `split_at_mut`, must produce two `&mut` references from a single one.
+In order to be safe, we must prove to the compiler that the logical ranges they represent (`0..mid` and `mid..len`) are disjoint.

 ```rust
 pub fn split_at_mut(&mut self, mid: usize) -> (FixedVecSlice<&mut Self>, FixedVecSlice<&mut Self>) {